eProsima/Fast-DDS-docs/docs/fastdds/discovery/general_disc_settings.rst

 DomainParticipant's announcement period is specified as a time expressed in seconds and nanosecond using a
 |Duration_t-api|.
+It has a default value of 3 seconds.

 +----------------------------------------------------------------------------------------------------------------------+
 | **C++**                                                                                                              |